asm2025/T3Chat/README.md

 -   💾 Normalized PostgreSQL schema with proper relationships

--   🎯 Agent system with tools and conversation starters
+-   🎯 Agent system with tools and chat starters

--   📝 Preset system for saved conversation configurations
+-   📝 Preset system for saved chat configurations

--   🏷️ Tag system for organizing conversations
+-   🏷️ Tag system for organizing chats

 -   📁 File upload and management